When a marriage between two people lasts 40 years, it’s generally acknowledged they’ve been doing something right.

 “Since Procter & Gamble had invented the concept of disposable diapers, this gave us an opportunity to get into the wipes business,” McNary said.

-Procter & Gamble has spent more than $120 million to upgrade the Dover wipes operation and to expand its production capability over the past 17 years.
+Procter & Gamble has spent more than $120 million to upgrade the Dover wipes operation and to expand its production capacity over the past 17 years.

 In addition, the company works to be a good neighbor in the Dover community.
 It brings a $25 million annual payroll to the capital city and in the past fiscal year has donated more than $91,000 in community and charitable contributions, he said.